ADD CONDITION

 Drug Overview

-TopCare Honey Lemon Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as provide relief from occasional minor throat irritation and soreness.
-These soothing drops can help make you feel more comfortable when you're experiencing these common symptoms.
+TopCare Honey Lemon Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as provide relief for occasional minor throat irritation and soreness.
+These soothing drops can help make you feel more comfortable when you're dealing with a cough or throat discomfort.

 Uses